meetashok/meetashok.github.io/_posts/2020-09-06-cs50-lecture-notes.md

 -   When devices communicate with each other on the internet, they send messages to each other.
-The sending and receipt of the messages follow established protocols.
+The sending and receipt of the messages follows established protocols.
 One such protocol is TCP/IP which stands for transmission control protocol/internet protocol.
 When we send letters in real world, we need to include the recipient and sender's addresses.
 Similarly, when sending messages over internet, we have to include the IP addresses of the recipient and sender.
-    Further to differentiate between packets (webpages, email, file transfer, etc.), we include a port number in the recipient address.
+    Further to differentiate between packets (webpages, email, file transfer, etc.), we include a port number.
 For example, port 21 is reserved for FTP, 25 is reserved for SMTP (emails).

 -   When we type an address like `google.com` in a web browser, a domain name system (DNS) will resolved that to an IP address.
 DNS servers maintain a mapping between the URL names and IP addresses.
-In a URL like `http://example.com`, the http part stands for hyper-text transfer protocol, which tells the recipient about the contents of the packets.
+In a URL like `http://example.com`, the `http` part stands for hyper-text transfer protocol, which tells the recipient about the contents of the packets.

+For my final project I built a simple note-taking app.
+It can be found here: [https://github.com/meetashok/simplenotes](https://github.com/meetashok/simplenotes).